 Each year, we recruit staff members from the U.S. and around the world to come together and create our staff team.
 Counselors and staff members are chosen because of their talents, unique personalities, and desire to enrich the lives of young people at camp.
 All staff members complete an application, provide references, and are background checked annually.
 Many of our staff are former campers, who have completed our Leader-In-Training (LIT) and Counselor-In-Training (CIT) programs.

-Under the guidance of our year-round Directors, all staff members and counselors at YMCA Camp of Maine participate in a two-week-long training program, before our campers arrive.
+Under the guidance of our year-round Directors, all staff members and counselors at YMCA Camp of Maine participate in a 10 day training program, before our campers arrive.
 Counselors are taught strategies for building community, cabin management, managing homesick campers, and helping campers build positive relationships.
 Ensuring everyone's safety at camp is our top priority, all staff are trained in Child Abuse Prevention, Bullying Prevention, First Aid and CPR.
 All YMCA Camp of Maine staff members are Mandatory Reporters of abuse, and we have a zero tolerance approach to bullying.

 YMCA Camp of Maine is founded on Christian principles that confirm the importance of each individual.
 Using the Core Values (Caring, Honesty, Respect, Responsibility), the camp experience of growing, learning and helping others, provides memories that last a lifetime.
 Increased social growth, awareness, and experiences help campers assume leadership roles at camp with skills that transfer to school and community groups.